 I. Executive Summary 5

 II.
 Legislation 6

 Subd.
-32a.Initiatives to improve early screening, diagnosis, and treatment of children with autism spectrum disorder and other developmental conditions.
-6
+32a.Initiatives to improve early screening, diagnosis, and treatment of children with autism

+spectrum disorder and other developmental conditions.

 III.
 Introduction 7

 IV.
 Report Questions 8

-Question One: What social-emotional and developmental screening tools are being used by Pediatric and Family Practice Clinics for children ages 1-3? •
+Question One: What social-emotional and developmental screening tools are being used by Pediatric and Far Practice Clinics for children ages 1-3? •

-Question Two: In what settings are social-emotional and developmental screenings conducted for children age L-3?
+Question Two: In what settings are social-emotional and developmental screenings conducted for children agongless.
 In which of these settings are screenings reimbursable as health care services?

-(Question Three: What is the protocol for referral and diagnoses if the screening(s) are positive .10
+(Question Three: What is the protocol for referral and diagnoses if the screening(s) are positive

-Blue Plus Protocol .10
+Blue Plus Protocol

-HealthPartners Protocol .10
+HealthPartners Protocol

-Itasca Medical Care Protocol .10
+Itasca Medical Care Protocol

-Medica Protocol .11
+Medica Protocol 11

-PrimeWest Protocol .11
+PrimeWest Protocol 11

-South Country Health Alliance .11
+South Country Health Alliance 12

-Ucare Protocol .11
+Ucare Protocol 12

-Question Four: What barriers has the MCO identified to providing screening, diagnosis, and treatment to thildren, ages 1-3? .12
+Question Four: What barriers has the MCO identified to providing screening, diagnosis, and treatment to children, ages 1-3?
+12

-Question Five: What strategies has the MCO implemented or will be implementing to facilitate access to period developmental and social-emotional screening(s), diagnosis, and treatment for young children, ages 1-3?
+Question Five: What strategies has the MCO implemented or will be implementing to facilitate access to peri developmental and social-emotional screening(s), diagnosis, and treatment for young children, ages 1-3?

-Question Six: Pursuant to section 6.1.23 (C) (2) of the 2014 Families and Children Contract, what evaluation and essessment, including treatment recommendations are provided to children who do not meet milestones?
+(Question Six: Pursuant to section 6.1.23 (C) (2) of the 2014 Families and Children Contract, what evaluation a and

-Blue Plus .16

-HealthPartners .16

-Itasca Medical Care .16

-Medica .16

-PrimeWest .16

-South Country Health Alliance .17

-UCare .17

-Question Seven: What are the recommendations of the MCO on how to measure and report on the effectivened of the strategies implemented or to be implemented on facilitating access to developmental and social- 3SS

-ε emotional screening, diagnosis and treatment to children, ages 1-3? .17
+ä assessment, including treatment recommendations are provided to children who do not meet milestones?
+17

-Blue Plus .17
+Blue Plus 17

 HealthPartners 17

+Itasca Medical Care 17

+Medica 18

+PrimeWest 18

+South Country Health Alliance 18

+UCare 19

+(Question Seven: What are the recommendations of the MCO on how to measure and report on the effective of the strategies implemented or to be implemented on facilitating access to developmental and social-

+(emotional screening, diagnosis and treatment to children, ages 1-3?

+Blue Plus 19

+HealthPartners 19

-Medica
+Medica 20

-PrimeWest
+PrimeWest 20

-South Country Health Alliance
+South Country Health Alliance 20

-UCare .19
+UCare 20

-V. Conclusion .19
+V. Conclusion 20